Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/xdrip/xdrip - install.md

 This video installation process is a little old now and the video really needs to be updated, which I will do as soon as I get time to.

-But for now, it’s still a good help for you to set up xdrip+ onto your mobile.
+But for now, it’s still a good help for you to set up with xdrip+ onto your mobile.
 Just turn off the music if it’s not to your tastes :-)
 You do not need to have Nightscout installed for xdrip+ to work as mentioned in the video!
-You can get your reading from your CGM direct from xdrip+.
+You can get your reading from your CGM direct from within xdrip+.
 <br>

 ### **Install Xdrip+**